FAQ: On-Demand Virtual Care

 No, on-demand virtual care appointments cannot be scheduled for a later date or time.
 As soon as you sign in to your account and request a visit, you will be placed in a queue to begin your visit with the provider.

-Where is virtual care available?
+Where is on-demand virtual care available?

 This virtual care service is available to patients located in Indiana at time of service.